Bloom

 We get afraid.
 Afraid that if people saw the whole thing, they’d leave.
 Afraid that the interest we’ve built is a function of image management.
 Afraid that the version of us getting loved isn’t the version underneath.

-Approach the fear.
-Look at it.
+The move is to approach the fear.
+Look at it in the eye.
 Ask it questions.
-See what it's actually made of.
+See what it is actually made of.
+That’s where it loses its power.

-That's where it loses its power.
-Most of what we've been hiding turns out to be more lovable than the curated version we replaced it with.
+Most of what we’ve been hiding turns out to be more lovable than the curated version we replaced it with.

 We don’t manage the light.
 We let it shine across us.
 We show the beauty we have.